Whale Arts Agency

 • Understands the issues and challenges facing people who struggle with their mental health.

-• Is calm and compassionate.
+• Is calm and understanding.
 Is confident at resolving conflicts and dealing with challenging behaviour.

 • Is committed to promoting equality, diversity and inclusion.